 With everything going digital and so many people cutting the cable cord, the one area that can be tricky for cable-free homes to access is local broadcasting of network TV.
-There are options, of course, from setting up your own antenna to finding a live TV streaming service that also does local channels.
+There are several options for watching local broadcast networks, of course, from setting up your own antenna to finding a live TV streaming service that also does local channels.
 But another option is slowly making inroads across the country, Locast—and it’s free.

-Currently, the site is accessible in 13 cities where Locast has established towers.
-According to the website, that means it is currently reaching 31% of the U.S. television markets and nearly 34 million TV homes.
+Currently, the site is accessible in cities where Locast has established towers.
+According to the website, that means it is currently reaching 52% of the U.S. households or just over 168 million people.
 While it is free, the site urges donations to help support the service and build more towers, and thus occasionally donation ads will briefly interrupt broadcasting.

 Founder David Goodfriend believes that local television should be free as it used to be.
 But with more and more houses not having or using an antenna to pick up local broadcasts, viewers are often dependent on cable conglomerates negotiating packages with local distributors or finding a streaming service like YouTube TV or Sling that carries your local channels as part of a live TV package.